georgezero/rpi-hostap/README.md

+# Thanks to sdelrio/rpi-hostap and dedosmedia/rpi-hostap

+Incorporated dedosmedia/rpi-hostap changes to support rp3, and made some minor tweaks so that older usb dongles (B/G only) will also work

 # Docker container stack: hostap + dhcp server

 Designed to work on **Raspberry Pi** (arm) using as base image alpine linux (very little size).